metomi/isodatetime/README.md

 Syntax    | Example  | Meaning
  -------- | -------- | ------------------------
  PnY      |  P2Y     | 2 years
- Pn,oY    |  P5,5Y   | 5 and a half years
- Pn.oY    |  P5.5Y   | 5 and a half years
  PTnM     |  PT7M    | 7 minutes (note the 'T')
  PnM      |  P10M    | 10 months
  PnDTnH   |  P5DT6H  | 5 days and 6 hours
+ PTn,oH   |  PT5,5H  | 5 and a half hours
+ PTn.oH   |  PT5.5H  | 5 and a half hours
  PnW      |  P2W     | 2 weeks

 Combining any other unit with weeks is not allowed.
+Decimals may only be used for hours, minutes and seconds.

 A supplementary format (which has to be agreed in advance) is to specify a date-time-like duration (`PCCYY-MM-DDThh:mm:ss`) where the numbers given for